profsmith89/ctps/_sources/chap10.md

     # Start with an empty dictionary
     d = {}

-    # Iterate through each line in book watching for book unit boundaries
+    # Iterate through each line watching for book-unit boundaries
     unitno = UNIT_CNT_INIT
     for line in txt.split('\n'):
         if found_new_unit(line):